fadzleeai/acapp/README.md

-# 🔊 ACApp.AI – Your Voice-Activated Comfort Companion
+# 🔊 ACApp AI – Your Voice-Activated Comfort Companion

-**ACApp.AI** is an intelligent voice-controlled assistant powered by fuzzy logic and NLP.
+**ACApp AI** is an intelligent voice-controlled assistant powered by fuzzy logic and NLP.
 Designed to interpret natural speech, this system analyzes your comfort-related commands (like _"It’s too hot!"_), classifies intent, and instantly adjusts fan speed and temperature using real-time fuzzy decision-making.

 ---